KrailOrg/krail/docs/tutorial07.md

     - log in as 'fb' or 'admin'
     - navigate to "My News" and press "request a pay rise".
     - you receive a "not permitted" message

+#Summary

+We have:
+- Shown how to control access to pages
+- Shown how access control is applied to Options
+- Shown how to control access using code, or annotations
+- Built a very simple credential store with user accounts
+- Demonstrated some uses of Shiro's Wildcard permissions

+#Download from Github
+To get to this point straight from Github, [clone](https://github.com/davidsowerby/krail-tutorial) using branch **step07**